Napa Valley, where to stay, where to eat, where to Wine.

 We’ve done a ton of tours, the below are my favorite and what I would recommend to you, if you don’t book a tour, book a regular tasting!!

-Quintessa: for the real deal Napa experience I recommend the Quintessential Experience option, it’s pricey but oh my it’s worth it!!
+For the real deal Napa experience I recommend the Quintessential Experience option, it’s pricey but oh my it’s worth it!!
 This winery experience is truly one of a kind.
 They’ll take you through a tour of their production, their wine caves, then out on your own gator to your own private glass pavilion where you will have the most unique wine tasting experience with a perfectly paired charcuterie board.
 By far my most memorial Napa experience.

-Far Niente: if you go the beginning of Nov. this is the place with the golden dipped driveway. (their mile long driveway of golden tree leaves have all turned gold and just started to drop, our anniversary is this time so we always happen to catch it, and it’s really something magical) This was the very first tour we ever did and it blew us away!
+If you go the beginning of Nov. this is the place with the golden dipped driveway. (their mile long driveway of golden tree leaves have all turned gold and just started to drop, our anniversary is this time so we always happen to catch it, and it’s really something magical) This was the very first tour we ever did and it blew us away!
 They’re known for their Cabernet & Chardonnay.
 A beautiful group tour experience through their facilities, their personal property car collection, ending in a beautiful room overlooking miles of Napa Valley vineyards with a great cheese and meats pairing board.

-Pine Ridge– not my favorite wine, but a really really awesome cave tour that’s paired with delicious cheese & meets pairing board.
+Not my favorite wine, but a really really awesome cave tour that’s paired with delicious cheese & meets pairing board.
 If you’re wanting to do a cave tour I highly recommend this one!

 *we’ve never had a bad tour anywhere, or even a bad tasting experience for that matter, the people that work in Napa are like the people that work at Disneyland, they just LOVE their job, they have so much pride in the family they work for, and it shows.
 Probably a big reason we love Napa so much, all the feels!!!